10 Minute Warning

-10 Minute Warning (also known as Ten Minute Warning) was a hardcore punk band from Seattle, Washington.
+10 Minute Warning (also known as Ten Minute Warning) was a band from Seattle, Washington.
 They became famous locally as one of the first bands to adapt the popular punk sound to something slower and heavier, paving the way for grunge bands like Green River and Mother Love Bone before breaking up in 1984.

 History

 Early years (1982–1983)

 The group was formed in 1982 by The Fartz members Paul Solger and Duff McKagan (also of the Fastbacks).
 Filling out the band's line-up were vocalist Steve Verwolf, bassist David Garrigues, and future Mother Love Bone drummer, Greg Gilmore.
 Garrigues left the band in 1983 due to personality clashes.
 McKagan took over duties on bass for a single 8-track recording of Necropolitan Affair and subsequently left the band in 1984.
 Jim Lightfoot (former partner in Modern Productions and member of Memory) joined as bass player, but stayed only for a single performance.
 The final pre-Sub Pop line up was cemented by the addition of Daniel House on bass.

 Despite criticism from the punk rock purists of the area, the band's performances are generally regarded as legendary; there were hints of psychedelic elements which caused Black Flag's Henry Rollins to label them the "punk rock Hawkwind".
 Pearl Jam's Stone Gossard has credited them as the band that inspired him to learn guitar.
 It is perhaps not surprising then that the first of Gossard's bands to gain recognition - Green River - used the same grinding, slowed-down, punk rock riffage.

 10 Minute Warning made numerous attempts at recording, most notably with Jello Biafra's Alternative Tentacles label and in 1984 they recorded what was to be their first album.
 This effort included the songs "Last Dream", "Again", "Life", "Stooge", "Necropolitan Affair", "Echoes", "Disraeli", "Heaven", "Woke Up Dreaming" and "Memories Gather Dust".
 They also recorded a version of Pink Floyd's "The Nile Song", but the album was never released.
 At the time the Seattle music industry was still young, and the indie labels which helped propel bands from that area into stardom in later years had yet to come into fruition.
 It is for this reason that Ten Minute Warning never released any recorded material before they split in 1984.
 This left groups such as Green River and Soundgarden to become known as the founders of what later became known as grunge.